cmu-sei/iides/examples/example4.md

 - **`Small business`**:
  False
 - **`Industry sector`**:
- Public Administration (*92*) - Federal/State/Local administration and the oversight of public programs.
+ Public Administration (*92*) &mdash; Federal/State/Local administration and the oversight of public programs.
 - **`Industry subsector`**:
- National Security (*92.811*) - This industry comprises government establishments of the Armed Forces, including the National Guard, primarily engaged in national security and related activities.
+ National Security (*92.811*) &mdash; This industry comprises government establishments of the Armed Forces, including the National Guard, primarily engaged in national security and related activities.
 - **`Business`**:
  The Chinese Intelligence Agency is a Chinese agency focused on foreign intelligence and national security.
 - **`Parent company`**:
  Chinese National Government
 - **`Incident role`**:
- Beneficiary (*B*) - The organization accepted trade secrets, customer lists, intellectual property, etc. that the insider obtained through the incident.
+ Beneficiary (*B*) &mdash; The organization accepted trade secrets, customer lists, intellectual property, etc. that the insider obtained through the incident.

 ## Detection